quantstamp/qsp-protocol-audit-contract/README.md

 * `node` is the auditor node that processed your request.
 * `auditResult` is the result of the the audit.

-Once the report is ready, you can obtain it
+Once the report is ready, you can obtain it as follows:

 `const report  = await quantstamp_report_data.getReport(requestId);`